Bio

 After graduation from college, Steve worked for several years in church music before spending time in a career of software development.
 Music stayed close to his experiences, however.
 While working in the software industry in Austin, TX, Steve began getting calls for session work.
 Studio sessions in a wide variety of genres followed.
 Experienced in gospel, rock, country/western, jazz, and classical music as a session player, Steve always brings a level of excellence to his keyboard playing that has complemented many artists in their projects.

 For several years, Steve also played keyboards with the Christian contemporary trio Phillips, Craig, and Dean (PCD) in their live concerts.
 Steve’s involvement with that trio includes playing on their 2006 live DVD release.
 Additionally, while living in Austin, Steve began playing keyboards on a weekly television show hosted by Randy Phillips (of PCD) called “The Awakening”.
-This program aired in all parts of the world on all of Trinity Broadcasting Network’s satellites.
-Through his involvement in that program, Steve was able to release a CD of intimate, instrumental worship music called “To Worship You” (later re-released as “Ivory Worship”).
-An episode of that program was devoted to Steve’s solo playing and the CD was distributed world-wide.
-To date, Steve has released four CDs, three spiritual/worship CDs and one Christmas CD (all of which are available through Worship Keys).
+This program aired in all parts of the world via satellite and cable networks.

 In 2006, Steve accepted an invitation to join the faculty at the Hayes School of Music Appalachian State University as an Adjunct Faculty member, accompanying/coaching music students and accompanying other faculty members.
 During his employment there, he also was the pianist in the now-defunct Selah Piano Trio.
-This trio (with fellow faculty member Jacob Dakon on violin and student Todd St. Amand on cello) performed both of the piano trios of Felix Mendelssohn.
+This trio (with fellow faculty member Jacob Dakon on violin and student Todd St. Amand on cello) performed both of the piano trios of Felix Mendelssohn in a public performance that was quite well-received by students and faculty alike.

 In addition to accompanying/coaching students at ASU, Steve also occasionally functioned as the accompanist/coach of the Opera Workshop, and music directed their production of Kurt Weill’s “Street Scene” in the spring of 2008.